Background and activities

 - TDT4255 Computer Design

 I also supervise project and master thesis topics within computer architecture and design.
 Current project and master thesis topics are available at IDIs web pages.
-I often co-supervise projects and masters with local and national industry like ARM, Nordic Semiconductor and Silicon Labs (formerly Energy Micro).
+I often co-supervise projects and masters with local and national industry partners such as ARM, Nordic Semiconductor and Silicon Labs (formerly Energy Micro).

 The topics and reports of my supervised master theses can be found on NTNU Open.